 For these individuals, an inpatient model might help them break free of the negative patterns in a way that outpatient therapy cannot.
 Inpatient facilities offer a structure and an escape from the patient’s normal environment and routines that enable them to delve more deeply into the underlying issues behind their disorder.

-At a holistic treatment center such as Bridges To Recovery, therapists focus much less on psychiatric labels and heavy medications, and instead give patients a chance to explore their core issues in a safe, open, and comfortable environment.
-At Bridges To Recovery, individual counseling and group therapy is combined with programs like art and music therapy, physical fitness, healthy eating, massage, and acupuncture.
-This holistic model is more than an alternative to traditional residential treatment; places like Bridges To Recovery are the vanguard in the next step for the natural evolution of mental health facilities.”
+At a holistic treatment center such as ours, therapists focus much less on psychiatric labels and heavy medications, and instead give patients a chance to explore their core issues in a safe, open, and comfortable environment.
+Individual counseling and group therapy is combined with programs like art and music therapy, physical fitness, healthy eating, massage, and acupuncture.
+This holistic model is more than an alternative to traditional residential treatment; places like ours are the vanguard in the next step for the natural evolution of mental health facilities.”